Leave a Message

 Q: How do lifestyle buyers evaluate villages differently in RMV?

-A: Lifestyle buyers assess Rancho Mission Viejo villages based on energy, routines, walkability, schools, and social dynamics rather than location alone, treating each village as a distinct living experience.
+A: Lifestyle buyers assess Rancho Mission Viejo villages based on energy, routines, walkability, school proximity, and social dynamics rather than location alone.
+Each village functions as a distinct living experience with its own amenity ecosystem.
+This is village-level elimination, where entire villages are removed from consideration before individual homes are compared.

 Example: